gchq/stroom-docs/content/en/docs/user-guide/properties.md

   ...
 ```

+The `appConfig` section is special as it maps to the Properties seen in the Stroom user interface so values can be managed in the file or via the Properties screen.
+The other sections of the file can only be managed via the YAML file.
-In the Stroom user interface properties are named with a dot notation key, e.g. _stroom.contentPackImport.enabled_.
+In the Stroom user interface, properties are named with a dot notation key, e.g. _stroom.contentPackImport.enabled_.
 Each part of the dot notation property name represents a key in the YAML file, e.g. for this example, the location in the YAML would be:

 ```yaml